 In case, you are a trader, then you will need to get a licence at the local Trade Office (Gewerbeschein).

-As mentioned in my German self-employment visa post, making sure to register as a self-employed in Germany correctly is very critical and can impact your tax and yearly accounting when the time comes.
+As mentioned in my German self-employment visa post, making sure to register as a self-employed in Germany correctly is very critical and can impact your freelancer taxes and yearly accounting when the time comes.
 Read here how to file ALL your German freelancer taxes in English (and for free if you are a Kleinunternehmer!)

 Step 2.3.
 Determine If You Need a VAT Number (Umsatzsteuer-Identifikationsnummer)